redis/redis-om-node/README.md

 Node Redis has lots of other ways you can create a connection.
 You can use discrete parameters, UNIX sockets, and all sorts of cool things.
 Details can be found in the [client configuration guide](https://github.com/redis/node-redis/blob/master/docs/client-configuration.md) for Node Redis and the [clusterting guide](https://github.com/redis/node-redis/blob/master/docs/clustering.md).

-## 📇 Entities and Schemas
+## Entities and Schemas

 Redis OM is all about creating, reading, updating, and deleting *entities*.
-An [Entity](docs/README.md#entity) is just the data you want to save to and retrieve from Redis.
+An [Entity](docs/README.md#entity) is just data in a JavaScript object that you want to save or retrieve from Redis.
 Almost any JavaScript object is a valid `Entity`.

 [Schemas](docs/classes/Schema.md) define fields that might be on an `Entity`.
 It includes a field's type, how it is stored internally in Redis, and how to search on them if you are using RediSearch.
 By default, they are mapped to JSON documents using RedisJSON, but you can change it to use Hashes if want (more on that later).